GAL21002/skills-introduction-to-github/Add PROFILE.md

-welcome to my new file
+Welcome to my GitHub profile!